matthewjmiller/tech-writing/assignment-2.md

 Use media and design as appropriate for your site.
 Don't stick with the default formatting if you employ Wordpress: choose an appropriate theme.
 (If you use GitHub Pages, this is more complicated, and we can discuss that.)
 Add images and other media, always giving proper attribution through links.

+Your research needs will vary depending on the type of blog you write.
+You may do conventional academic research.
+You may also need to gather online sources.
+For monitoring those, I recommend an RSS reader such as [Inoreader](https://www.inoreader.com/) or [Feedly](https://feedly.com/i/pro/introduction).
+Finding blogs can be tricky, but I recommend using social media or search engines.
+I will also make available a list of food and farming blogs.

 To fulfill the assignment, your blog should have **a minimum of four posts,** an About page that tells your readers a little about you (this can be as anonymized as you like), and an attractive and easy-to-use look.
 Effective blog posts are usually in the range of 300-800 words apiece, though longer format pieces can be very effective, and if you decide to produce one of these we can discuss lowering the number of posts you submit.
+On the other hand, if you have some posts that are shorter (which can be totally legitimate in certain styles of blogging), plan to go beyond the minimum number of posts.

 ## Layout and Submission